I am an Assistant Professor of Computer Science at Johns

 - 601.318/418/618 Principles of Operating Systems

-I received my Ph.D. from UCSD working with
+I received my Ph.D. from UCSD, advised by

 Prof. Yuanyuan Zhou.
 Before joining Hopkins,

-I took one year off at MSR Redmond Systems Group to gain exposure to real system challenges in a state-of-the-art cloud service, Microsoft Note: Ryan is my English name.
+I took one year off at MSR Redmond Systems Group to gain exposure to real-world system challenges in a state-of-the-art cloud service, Microsoft Note: Ryan is my English name.
 For legal documents and publications, Peng Huang is used.